Rosoboronexport: Operation and Trade Deals

 The company's CEO said in February 2024 that contracts worth more than $12 bln were signed during the past year.
 He also said in June 2024 that the company supplied helicopters to more than ten countries in 2023 and also signed new contracts while more than 170 helicopters have been ordered by more than twenty countries.
 The share of the Middle Eastern region orders reaches around 50% as of August 2024.
 The company's CEO said in September 2024 that military-purpose products had been delivered to 26 countries during the year.
 The company's order portfolio stands to $55 bln as of November 2024 and to a record of over $57 bln in the year's end with orders from 44 countries.
 The company's CEO stated in February 2025 that Rosoboronexport has signed $50 bln worth contracts with India since 2005.
 He also said that Russia remains the leading supplier of India with weapons as its share in the Indian weapons market exceeds 30%.
 He went on to claim that the company had already signed contracts worth $4.5 bln with 15 countries in 2025 and implements more than 20 joint development and production projects with 10 countries.
 On 17 February 2025, the CEO of the Rostec parent company Sergey Chemezov said that Rosoboronexport's total order portfolio has surpassed $60 bln, recognizing in parallel that part of it is deferred demand.
 On 20 May 2025, he said that his company had signed over 20 "large contracts" worth around $7 bln during 2025 and delivered military products to more than 15 countries.
+The company's CEO Alexander Mikheyev said in late November 2025 that his company had signed contracts for the export of Mi-17/171 transport-combat and Mi-35M combat helicopters with a number of partner countries throughout the year.

+In March 2026, the Indian Defence Ministry signed a deal worth ₹2182 crore for the purchase of Surface-to-Air Vertical Launch – Shtil missiles and associated missile holding frames.

+In May 2026, the company reported that it has signed roughly 150 contracts worth over $20 bln with African countries since 2023 and that the continent's share in the company's order portfolio stands to 30%.

+Rosoboronexport's CEO Alexander Mikheyev said in September 2026 that the company's order portfolio now exceeds $60 bln and includes contracts for the Ilyushin Il-78MK-90A modernized refueling aircraft, Yakovlev Yak-130M upgraded combat training and light attack aircraft, anti-aircraft means, and small arms, as well as new orders for the Sukhoi Su-57E fifth-generation fighter aircraft.
+He also said that the company signed contracts worth over $13 bln in the first half of the year mostly for Air Force and Air Defense equipment and that 90% of the equipment contracted in 2026 was combat-tested.